Header image

 Biography

-Dr Alexandra Stanislavsky | Monash Health Dr Alexandra Stanislavsky is a Consultant Radiologist with Monash Health and Monash BreastScreen.
-After graduating from Melbourne University in 2004, she completed her radiology training and an MRI Fellowship at the Alfred Hospital in Melbourne.
-Alexandra undertook further fellowships in women's imaging at the Royal Women's Hospital and in breast imaging with BreastScreen.
-She is passionate about teaching and has enjoyed ongoing editorial involvement with Radiopaedia.org since 2010.
-She is an Associate Editor for the Australian Journal of Ultrasound in Medicine (AJUM).
+Dr Alexandra Stanislavsky | Monash Health Dr Alexandra Stanislavsky is the Deputy Head of Women's Imaging and Clinical Lead for Ultrasound at Monash Health.
+She is also a consultant radiologist at Monash BreastScreen.
+After graduating from Melbourne University in 2004, she completed her radiology training and an MRI Fellowship at the Alfred Hospital in Melbourne, with further fellowships in women's imaging at the Royal Women's Hospital and with BreastScreen Victoria.
+Previously an editor for Radiopaedia.org and an associate editor for AJUM, her ongoing focus is on education in all aspects of Women's Imaging.

 Agenda Item Image